 Venetian Ciphers with Superscripts

 Whereas most ciphertexts look similar, being a stream of arbitrary symbols or Arabic figures, a class of Venetian ciphers produce a distinct appearance: a series of letters with superscript digits or exponents.
 Such a system was introduced to handle the increasing vocabulary (Meister (1902) p.21).
 In the same period, Venetian ambassadors also used ordinary symbol ciphers.
 Ciphers for ambassadors in Constantinople had a large vocabulary by arbitrary symbols without superscirpts (Pasini (1872), p.44, p.63; p.45, p.64).
-(Cryptologically, superencryption discovered by Bonavoglia (2019) is more interesting, but is off-topic herein.)
+(Cryptologically, superencryption in the caselle cipher discovered by Bonavoglia (2019) is more interesting, but is off-topic herein.)

 Superscript-Digit Cipher with Regular Syllable Assignment (ca.1578-1587)